bitloops/bitloops-language/README.md

 The GPL-3.0 license does not cover the use of Bitloops trademarks and logos -->

+> ⚠️ Please keep in mind that the Bitloops Language is in its early stages
+> and under very active development.
+Expect bugs and limitations.
+> Full backward compatibility is not guaranteed before reaching v1.0.0.

 <p align="center">
   <a href="#why-build-the-bitloops-language">Why?</a> |
   <a href="#language-goals">Goals</a> |